lblod/ember-mock-login/README.md

 `GITHUB_AUTH=your-access-token npx lerna-changelog`

 ### Creating a new release
-Simply run `GITHUB_AUTH=your-access-token npm run release` and follow the prompts.
+Simply run `GITHUB_AUTH=your-access-token pnpm release` and follow the prompts.

-After the new tag is created and pushed Drone will take care of publishing the package to npm.
+After the new tag is created and pushed Woodpecker will take care of publishing the package to npm.

 ## License